SBlair2020/NMR2Struct/README.md

 ```
 where the substructures is set to point to the ```example_configs/substructures_957.pkl``` file which contains the SMART strings for the 957 substructures used.

-> [!WARNING]
-> Analysis is only useful when you are training a model on a dataset with known targets and you want to compare its predictions against the target values.
-If you are just doing a one-off inference using the model, analysis will not work.

 # Tensorboard visualization
 NMR2Struct uses Tensorboard to visualize the learning curves when training the models, and it is installed with the environment.
 To use tensorboard, do the following: